William Clark and Meriwether Lewis

 One of my favorite books of “escape” was In the Footsteps of Lewis and Clark, written by Gerald S. Snyder and published by the National Geographic Society.
 It had amazing pictures and photographs and descriptions from the journals kept by the explorers.
 They reminded me of my love for nature, road trips with my family, and visiting my grandparents in Oregon.

 Recently, when I saw a copy of this book for sale at a used book store, I immediately bought it!
-Has reading every provided you a welcome refuge from unpleasant circumstances?
+It was a happy reminder of how reading had provided a welcome refuge from unpleasant circumstances.